top of page

 User's shopping behavior:

-• Online shopping cant replace physical store shopping for certain reasons including touch and try the item,
+Online shopping cant replace physical store shopping for certain reasons including touching and trying the item,

-• Dissatisfaction about the nuisance it is to navigate through the aisles with or without a cart,
+Dissatisfaction with the nuisance it is to navigate through the aisles with or without a cart,

-• Choosing gifts always encourage people to buy unique items,
+Choosing gifts always encourages people to buy unique items,

 Product arrangement/store layout:

-• Making hierarchy of labeling in store's signage is helpful to the users,
+Making a hierarchy of labeling in store's signage is helpful to the users,

-We wanted to really narrow it on the most important problems that connect the users to the value potential of the business.
+We wanted to really narrow it down to the most important problems that connect the users to the value potential of the business.

 Day 2